 Brad Lauer scored the 5,000th goal in Islanders’ team history on Feb.
 4, 1989, which triggered a four-goal rally in a 5-3 come-from-behind victory over the Whalers.

 Terry Sawchuk became the first goaltender in NHL history to earn 400 career victories on Feb.
 4. 1965, as the Toronto Maple Leafs won 5-2 in Montreal.

 On Feb.
 4, 1973, Bobby Clarke became the second player in Philadelphia Flyers’ history to score 100 goals with the team.
 He also had an assist in a 2-2 tie with the Bruins.

-Mario Lemieux’s empty-net goal, on Feb.
+Mario Lemieux’s empty-net goal on Feb.
 4, 1997, gave him 600 in his career as he iced the Pittsburgh Penguins’ 6-4 win over the Canucks.
-He joined the 600-club in just 719 games, just one more than it took Gretzky to reach this milestone.
+He joined the 600-club in just 719 games, just one more than Gretzky took to reach this milestone.
 He also became the first-ever 600-goal scorer who spent his entire career with one team.

 One year later, Martin Brodeur became the first goaltender to win 150 games in a New Jersey Devils uniform with a 2-0 victory over the visiting Ottawa Senators.

 Jaromir Jagr scored a natural hat trick in the Capitals’ 5-1 win over the Lightning on Feb.
 4, 2003, to give him 500 goals in his career.
 He became the 33rd player to score 500 NHL goals, and he reached 30 goals for the 12th time in 13 seasons.
 Exactly 13 years later, on Feb.
 4, 2016, he became just the sixth player in league history to record 1,100 assists.
 His milestone came by setting up Brandon Pirri’s goal in the Florida Panthers’ 6-3 defeat of the Red Wings.